Transforming the Nation One Community at a Time.

 Various media outlets like The Washington Post, The New York Times, Politico, Mother Joans, NPR, and The Guardian frequently cite Diane.
 In addition to leading the NLIHC, Diane serves on the Board of Directors for the National Housing Conference, Homes for America, and the Coalition on Human Needs.
 You may read Diane’s Point of View articles from Memo to Members here, her Press Releases and Statements here, and her Letters to the Editor and Op-Eds here.

-Tsedeye joined Quontic Bank in July of 2015 as the Vice President Regulatory Compliance Officer and got promoted to General Counsel in February of 2018.
+Tsedeye joined Quontic Bank in July of 2015 as the Vice President Regulatory Compliance Officer.
 Ms. Tibebe background includes practicing law since 2002 in the fields of Compliance, Real Estate, and Landlord-Tenant.

 Ms. Tibebe is responsible for providing regulatory and legal guidance to various departments in addition to the application, implementation, and maintenance of Compliance Management System (CMS) Program and the Quontic’s regulatory compliance policies and procedures.
 Ms. Tibebe joins the CDFI Advisory Board in her capacity as the CRA Officer of Quontic Bank.
 Ms. Tibebe was assigned the CRA Officer in 2018 as the bank’s growth has transitioned the banks CRA examination criteria from Small Bank to Intermediate-Small Bank, which includes requirements of Community Development.